Volcano-Risk-Reduction-in-Canada/Volcanic-Interpretation-Workbench/README.md

 (If the correct version of python is already available on your system, this could instead be done using a virtualenv.)

-Periodically, the AWS environment variables for "Command line or programmatic access" must be updated, from https://nrcan-rncan.awsapps.com/start#/.
+Upon first run, and periodically thereafter, the AWS environment variables for "Command line or programmatic access" must be updated, from https://nrcan-rncan.awsapps.com/start#/.

-For each session with the workbench, the user must login to AWS using:
+For each session with the workbench, the user must complete the two-factor authentication to login to AWS using:
 ```bash
 aws sso login
 ```